 |Criteria||Key Questions to Ask|

 |Is this opportunity well suited to CHCF?||Leverages strengths||

 Assessing Our Impact

-At CHCF, we work to promote a greater level of transparency and accountability for California’s health care system.
-We expect no less from ourselves.
-Our semiannual dashboard presents our goals, how we operationalize these goals through our focus areas and bodies of work, and how well we are doing at meeting our aims.
+At CHCF, we work to improve the transparency and accountability of California’s health care system.
+We try to hold ourselves to the same standard.
+Our semiannual dashboard presents our goals, how we operationalize these goals through our focus areas and bodies of work, and whether we are achieving those aims.

 Sharing What We Learn